 A people cannot accept the innovation at once

 В because of people worldwide who ride bicycles for transportation, they cannot accept other kinds of vehicles

 C people have fears and thus cannot get accustomed to new forms of transport

 D the ideas and attitudes with which a person approaches a situation cannot be quickly altered

 Complete the sentences.
 Choose NO MORE THAN THREE WORDS from the passage for each answer.

 Dean Kamer, the inventor of the Segway, believes that this revolutionary vehicle will replace all conveyances we use today, and in 2001 he presented his innovation to the public.
 Even though the Segway uses up the minimum energy, it has a very 20 _________ appearance.
-It has no engine, brakes, gears or even 21 _________, however, the attribute is that it has the 22 _________ with wide rubber wheels.
-Moreover, this invention is designed for the short-term destinations and works with 23 _________.
-As it minimises the moving time or energy, the Segway particularly fits to those people who has an active lifestyle such as 24 _________, mail carriers, farmers, security guards and even those who have difficulties because of their 25 _________ or _________.
-However, the inventor explains why people have difficulties in accepting the Segway.
-He believes that the main reason for this is that people have an innate 26 _________ of innovations and because of that the people’s 27 _________ always changes gradually, it is too hard to accept the new invention for the short time.
+It has no engine, brakes, gears or even 21 _________, however, the attribute it does have is a 22 _________ with wide rubber wheels attached to it.
+Moreover, this invention is designed for short-term destinations and works with 23 _________.
+As it minimises the moving time or energy, the Segway particularly fits those people who have an active lifestyle, such as 24 _________, mail carriers, farmers, security guards and even those who have difficulties because of their 25 _________ or _________.
+However, the inventor explains why people have difficulties accepting the Segway.
+He believes that the main reason for this is that people have an innate 26 _________ of innovation and that’s why people’s 27 _________ always changes gradually; it is too hard to accept the new invention over a short time.